GCheung55/Neuro/README.md

 ---
 Connects two classes by using `options.connector` as the map to either attach event listeners to functions on `options.connector` or methods on the target class where the method names are retrieved from `options.connector`.
 Default behavior is to connect one class.
 Connect both ways by passing a second argument as `true`.

 A name of a specific object in `options.connector` can be passed as the second argument and that object will be used as the map.
 If connecting both ways, the same `name` will be used.
+Connect both ways by passing a third argument as `true`.

 #### Syntax
 ```javascript